 As I say in most of my articles…

-Go to ANY stand-up comedy open mic night.
+Go to ANY stand-up comedy open mic night anywhere on the planet.
 Make a note of the instances where what the comedian is saying doesn’t match up to how they are saying it.

 Make a note in the drop in laughter levels or the absence of laughs altogether.